Eric J Ma's Website

 3. Extracts lessons.
 The review agent reads the conversation looking for corrections ("don't do X"), preferences ("I prefer Y"), workarounds that worked, and recurring patterns.
 For each one it finds, it takes action.

 4. Writes to durable stores.
-The review agent uses a Python CLI to update three things: a persistent memory file (loaded into every future session), a user profile (communication and workflow preferences), and skills (created or patched based on observed patterns).
+The review agent uses a Python CLI to update three things: a persistent memory store (loaded into every future session), a user profile (communication and workflow preferences), and skills (created or patched based on observed patterns).

 The architecture is deliberately split: a thin JavaScript plugin that only counts and buffers, and a Python CLI that does the data management.
 The plugin never blocks the main session.
 Reviews run in a detached subprocess that the plugin fires and forgets.
 If the review fails, the conversation is saved to a fallback file for debugging.
 The main session never knows the difference.